Let’s get started…

 Use the ‘+’ icon under the observations tab to create a new observation – or choose new observation from the side menu.

 Gain a clear overview of pupils’ progress via the Class report grid.
 This shows the number of observations captured per assessment point for each child in the class, so you can see where more attention is required.
 Simply select the view you need by filtering by subject or categorising by assessment area – or view assessment coverage as an easy-to-visualise heatmap.
+Class Reports are available in-app, enabling you to monitor student attainment and observation coverage on the go.

-NEW Baseline Assessments and Reports
+Baseline Assessments and Reports

 Assess your EYFS pupils on entry by creating a new observation, selecting students and hitting the baseline button.
 From here you can set the students’ age bands for each learning area.
 You can also access specific base line reports for your class or individual students.